Negotiate With the IRS

 Large Sums of Back Taxes Can Be Overwhelming, But They Don’t Have To Be

 In many cases, we can negotiate with the IRS and settle for less than you owe and/or set up a partial pay installment agreement.
+To make this happen, we will file paperwork, talk with IRS employees on the phone, and attend in-person meetings if requested by the IRS.

 The experienced tax attorneys at Wiggam Law advise and represent clients through settlement negotiations to achieve the maximum tax debt relief for each individual.